Small Business Website Design [Quick Fixes]

 Did you know that 92% of people who visit your website for the first time are not there to make a purchase, they’re just kicking tires and trying to see if you understand their problem.

-Sadly, too many websites are packed with content screaming “we do this!” and “our services include X, Y, Z” or “we’re family-owned and operated for 35 years!”
+Sadly, too much small business website design is packed with content screaming “we do this!” and “our services include X, Y, Z” or “we’re family-owned and operated for 35 years!”

 Can you spot the customer problems in there?
 Me neither.
 And if your potential customers can’t see that you understand their problem in the top half of your website, they’re not going to stick around.

 What they need to see, right there at the top in big, bold letters, across the hero image, is a customer problem/solution statement.
 Show them you understand and that you can help, and you’ll keep them on your site and encourage them to take the next step.